-Notwithstanding the net current liability position of \$45m as at 30 June 2020, the financial report has been prepared on a going concern basis.
-The net current liability is predominantly due to the licence to occupy liability of \$46.2m which is required to be disclosed as a current liability under Australian Accounting Standards.
-In practice this current liability is extinguished as and when an individual resident provides notice to vacate, at which time the independent living unit is typically re-let coinciding with a replenishment of licence to occupy entitlement.
-A Retirement Village Fund is maintained for this purpose.
-At year end the fund was \$4.3m (Note 7).
-The members of the board have reviewed Anglicare's financial position and cash flow forecasts for the next twelve months, which shows that Anglicare will be able to meet its debts as and when they fall due and payable and are, therefore, of the opinion that the use of the going concern basis of accounting is appropriate.
+Notwithstanding the net current liability position of \$51.6m as at 30 June 2022 (2021: \$46.2m), the financial report has been prepared on a going concern basis.
+The members of the board have reviewed Anglicare's financial position and cash flow forecasts for the next twelve months from issuance date of the financial statements, which shows that Anglicare will be able to meet its debts as and when they fall due and payable and are, therefore, of the opinion that the use of the going concern basis of accounting is appropriate.